pivotal-cf/docs-rmq-k8s/README.md

 # VMware Tanzu RabbitMQ [Kubernetes] docs

+THIS REPO IS NOT CURRENTLY IN USE.
+For documentation for the RabbitMQ Cluster Operator for Kubernetes (formerly known as VMware Tanzu RabbitMQ [Kubernetes]), see the open source [RabbitMQ Documentation](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html).

 ## Branches in this Content Repo

 The master branch is the tree-trunk, so **always** make changes you want carried forward in this branch.
 This includes: